DaoCloud/DaoCloud-docs/docs/en/docs/skoala/registry/managed/configcenter.md

     - Configuration format: set the format of the current configuration file,

-    - Configuration content: Enter the configuration items annotated with `@Value` in the service source code.
+    - Configuration content: Enter the ConfigMaps annotated with `@Value` in the service source code.

         - Supports format verification.
 If there is a format error in the configuration content, the system will automatically prompt the error.
-        - Configuration items annotated with `@RefreshScope` in the service source code support dynamic updates.
+        - ConfigMaps annotated with `@RefreshScope` in the service source code support dynamic updates.

     - More Configurations -> Belonging Application (optional): Select the application to which the current configuration belongs.